chickadeebird/Raspberry-Pi-Bluetooth-Flat-Box/README.md

 * uneven flat box illumination
 * artifacts stemming from the PWM

-I believe there is a significant improvement in the quality of my final images, but the artifact problem still remains.
+I believe there is a significant improvement in the quality of my final images from the better flats, but the artifact problem still remains.

 I might also suggest that this can be created without any soldering or complicated electronics.
 It does involve some software installation on the raspberry pi's Linux operating system, but I have done my best to document the steps I took to get it working.